ana-albergaria/LAPR2-ISEP/docs/SprintC/US_4/US_4.md

          Assert.assertFalse(test.addSample(null));
       }
+**Test 7:** Check if tests with of without samples are being evaluated correctly by hasSamples method

 ###4.1 Test Store:

-**Test 7** Check if it is not possible to add a test with being null
+**Test 8:** Check if it is not possible to add a test with being null

-**Test 8** Check if it is not possible to add two identical tests to the test store
+**Test 9:** Check if it is not possible to add two identical tests to the test store

-**Test 9** Check if tests with no samples are being found correctly **For Example:**
+**Test 10:** Check if tests with no samples are being found correctly **For Example:**

      public void ensureTestsWithNoSamplesAreFound(){